Logo What's After the Movie

 Who is the main character that stands trial for teaching evolution?

-Discover the awards and nominations received by Inherit the Wind.
-Explore the history of Inherit the Wind and its cast and crew.
+Discover all the awards and nominations received by Inherit the Wind, from Oscars to film festival honors.
+Learn how Inherit the Wind and its cast and crew have been recognized by critics and the industry alike.

 33rd Academy Awards 1961